 - If the way you feel is having a significant impact on your life and is a more regular than temporary occurrence, then counselling or therapy can assist you in exploring and working through some of the underlying issues.

-Feeling discomfort, like summer depression, is a signal that something is out of kilter and you do have choices of how to respond and deal with that.
-It may feel a daunting task, but do not let that put you off
+Feeling discomfort, like spring and summer depression, is a signal that something is out of kilter and you do have choices of how to respond and deal with that.
+It may feel a daunting task, but do not let that put you off.